What Is Tropicanna Canna?

 Tropicanna® canna is a brand name, and that is how most people know the plant pictured in my photo.
 For purposes of plant taxonomy, however, the plant is actually known as Canna 'Phasion.'
 The latter is the cultivar name, while the former is the genus name.
 "Canna" doubles as the common name; when used this way, I do not capitalize or italicize it.

+In terms of botany, cannas (or "canna lilies," as they are sometimes called) are perennials in planting zones 8 to 11.
 They are considered "tender" perennials, being sub-tropical and tropical flowers.
 The above-ground growth springs from underground rhizomes.

 What the Plant Looks Like

 As you can see from my image, canna plants do produce an attractive flower.
 In my growing zone (5), they typically bloom in the second half of July.
 Tropicanna bears a flower that is orange or salmon in color.
 Other commonly-grown types have yellow flowers; for example, C. indica var. flava.
 Still other kinds of canna have red flowers, including C. 'The President.'
 Somewhat less common but also readily available are types that have pink or even bicolored flowers.